Parham1258/SUS/README.md

 # SUS
-A Malware
-I Don't Responable If Your Computer Get Any Damage
-Use With You Own Risk
-Use Virtual Machine For Test
+A Malware, I Don't Responable If Your Computer Get Any Damage, Use With You Own Risk, Use Virtual Machine For Test